 When I realised that I wasn’t getting anywhere, I did a bit of soul searching and then it dawned on me that it wasn’t the goal that was wrong, it was the action plan that needed changing.
 My plan just didn’t inspire me.

 Starting again with a blank sheet paper can be really daunting OR it may be the inspiration that you need.
-I know some people prefer a planner with headings to guide you, but for me a blank sheet of paper really gets the creative juices flowing and its that feeling of being inspired and motivated that you need to reignite.
+I know some people prefer a planner with headings to guide you, but for me a blank sheet of paper really gets the creative juices flowing and its that feeling of being inspired and motivated that you need to get you going again.

-So once you get it back, how do you make sure you don’t lose it again?
+So once you get your momentum back, how do you make sure you don’t lose it again?

 1. Don’t try to do too much at once.